Skin & Hair Glossary of Ingredients & Terms. Defining what skin & hair ingredients are & how to best use them. Updated regularly.

 - Red Rose Wine thickens skin, especially useful around the eyes and mouth.
 Reduces the appearance of fine lines and wrinkles.

 - Reishi Extract is also called Ganoderma, Asian Mushroom Extract or lingzhi.
-This kidney-shaped mushroom has been used for centuries in traditional medicinal practice and is known as “mushroom of immortality”.
+This kidney-shaped mushroom has been used for centuries in traditional medicinal practice and is known as the “mushroom of immortality”.
 It is used in some topical anti-aging products for both skin and hair.
 It contains polysaccharides.
 These are responsible for the skin’s natural ability to hydrate and retain water.
 It also promotes cell regeneration while reducing skin inflammation, puffiness, and wrinkles.
 Reishi mushrooms are known as the “mushroom of immortality” because of their anti-aging properties.

 - Renovage slows down the premature aging of cells.
 It operates on a deeper level of skin issues.
 Renovage fixes deep skin layer problems that surface serums and creams can’t reach.
 These issues include lightening over-pigmentation, reducing redness, and improving skin firmness.